WinrichSy/Capstone_Instagram/README.md

 <p align="center"><img src="Pictures/instacart-vector-logo.png"></p>

 # **Instacart 2017 Trend Analysis**
 ## Description
-A deep dive into the Paris AirBnb dataset to get a better understanding on successful hosts on AirBnb.
-What is needed to gain Superhost status based on various attributes and predict if hosts are on their way to gain that status.
+Analyize Instacart users' purchasing pattern and trends to get a better insight on the type of products that are purchased more often.
+Understanding what type of items available and are normally purchase can decrease inventory size and focus more important products, decreasing upkeep cost for low demanded items.

 ## Table of Contents
 [1.
 Background & Motivation](#Background&Motivation)<br>